 We face intense competition within the markets in which we sell our products and services.
-We expect that future competition will become even more intense, and that we will have to compete with changing technologies, which could affect the marketability of our products and services.
-Our competitive position also will depend on our ability to develop proprietary products, integrate our products, develop and maintain effective sales channels, attract and retain qualified scientific and other personnel, develop and implement production and marketing plans, obtain or license patent rights, and obtain adequate capital resources.
+This competition is intensifying, as some of our competitors have expanded the range of products and services offered to the companion animal veterinary market and expanded the geographic scope of their operations.
+In addition, we expect that we will have to compete with changing technologies, which could affect the marketability of our products and services.
+Our competitive position also will depend on our ability to develop proprietary or highly differentiated products, integrate our products, develop and maintain effective sales channels, attract and retain qualified scientific and other personnel, develop and implement production and marketing plans, obtain or license patent rights, and obtain adequate capital resources.

-We compete with many companies ranging from small businesses focused on animal health to large human medical diagnostics companies.
+We compete with many companies ranging from large human medical diagnostics companies to small businesses focused on animal health.
+Several large human diagnostic companies are indirect competitors in that they have partnered with veterinary-focused companies to provide their products and technologies to our markets.
+Our companion animal veterinary diagnostic products and services compete with both laboratory service and in-clinic product providers.
 Our competitors vary in our different markets.
-Academic institutions, governmental agencies and other public and private research organizations also conduct research activities and may commercialize products, which could compete with our products, on their own or through joint ventures.
-Some of our competitors have substantially greater capital, manufacturing, marketing, and research and development resources than we do.
+In some markets, academic institutions, governmental agencies and other public and private research organizations conduct research activities and may commercialize products, which could compete with our products, on their own or through joint ventures.
+Several of our direct and indirect competitors have substantially greater capital, manufacturing, marketing, and research and development resources than we do.